deco3500/Newsvid/Proposal.md

 We’ve kept the meetings flexible according to our workload.
 Facebook is the main social platform for communicating between other team members.
 We have also set up a group on Facebook to post documents or important information, if there are some urgent case we have to deal with, we will discuss in the facebook chat and phone call.
 The team will upload documents on Google Drive during development and upload final products onto GitHub.

-Plan
-Assessment:
-Assessment
-	Tasks
-	Deliverable
-	Resource
-	Due date
+###Plan
+####Assessment:
-	Project Idea
+	1/ Project Idea
-	A single slide explaining a certain journalistic dilemma they want to address as well as their solution PDF
+	Task: A single slide explaining a certain journalistic dilemma they want to address as well as their solution PDF
+	Deliverable: PDF file
+	Resource:

-	12 Aug 16 17:00
+	Due date: 12 Aug 2016 17:00

-	Oral Pitch
+	2/ Oral Pitch
-	A single slide explaining a certain journalistic dilemma they want to address as well as their solution Presentation
+	Task: A single slide explaining a certain journalistic dilemma they want to address as well as their solution.
+Collect feedback, collect additional requirements.
-	* Collect feedback
-* Collect additional requirements
+	Deliverable: Presentation
+	Resources:

-	31 Aug 16 08:00 - 5 Sep 16 23:59
+	Due date: 31 Aug 2016 08:00 - 5 Sep 2016 23:59

-	Project Proposal
+	3/ Project proposal
-	A single slide explaining a certain journalistic dilemma they want to address as well as their solution PDF
+	Task: Create a markdown text explaining what to do to make the project and upload via GitHub
+	Deliverable: Proposal.md
-	Feedback from Oral Pitch
+	Resources: Feedback from Oral Pitch
-	28 Oct 16 23:59
+	Due date: 28 Oct 16 23:59

-	Design Portfolio and Prototype
+	4/ Design Portfolio and Prototype
-	Develop a design portfolio, including a design prototype,and promotional video PDF ,Design Prototype ,and Video Blog
+	Task: Develop a design portfolio, including a design prototype,and promotional video
+	Deliverable: PDF ,Design Prototype ,and Video Blog
-	Online survey (interview and  questionnaire)
+	Resources: Online survey (interview and  questionnaire)
-	 28 Oct 16 23:59
+	Due date: 28 Oct 16 23:59

-	Reflective Essay
+	5/ Reflective Essay
-	Write a reflective essay, up to 2000 words, that analyses the project within the theoretical context provided through seminars and self-directed learning.
+	Task: Write a reflective essay, up to 2000 words, that analyses the project within the theoretical context provided through seminars and self-directed learning.
-	PDF
+	Deliverable: PDF
-	Compiled Document
+	Resources: Compiled Document
-	6 Nov 16 23:59
+	Due date: 6 Nov 16 23:59